快猫视频

 Block 3: Life

-In this block, you&/courses/qualifications/details/dd318/39;ll explore a range of social theories that focus upon our everyday and intimate lives.
+In this block, you&/courses/qualifications/details/dd318/39;ll explore a range of social theories that focus on our everyday and intimate lives.
 You&/courses/qualifications/details/dd318/39;ll explore how the experience of the everyday is always shaped by wider social structures and power relations.
-The topics you&/courses/qualifications/details/dd318/39;ll cover includes practices of everyday life; intersectionality; biopolitics, health and illness; and digitally-mediated lives.
+The topics you&/courses/qualifications/details/dd318/39;ll cover includes practices of everyday life; intersectionality; biopolitics, health and illness; and digitally mediated lives.

 Block 4: Control